DerrickLamers/cncjswiki/FAQ.md

     http://localhost:8090/monitoring1.ffm
 ```

-Now you can access the M-JPEG stream by accessing following address:
+Now you can input the URL in the webcam widget to play the M-JPEG stream:
 ```
 http://localhost:8090/monitoring1.mjpg
 ```

-If everything works fine, you can type the URL in the webcam widget.

 ## Connect to an Arduino using WiFi
 ![WaveShare WIFI-LPT100 / WIFI400](https://raw.githubusercontent.com/cheton/cnc/master/media/WS_WIFI-LPT100_WIFI400.png)